haiwen/seafile-admin-docs/manual/README.md

 # Introduction

-Seafile is an open source cloud storage system with file encryption and group sharing.
+Seafile is an open source cloud storage system for file sync, share and document collaboration.

-Collections of files are called libraries, and each library can be synced separately.
-A library can be encrypted with a user chosen password.
-This password is not stored on the server, so even the server admin cannot view a file's contents.

-Seafile allows users to create groups with file syncing, a wiki and discussions to enable easy collaboration around documents within a team.

 ## LICENSE